open/close all folders

 - Sidereals have a number of powers dedicated to killing undead in a very painful fashion.
 All that needs to be said about them is that most of these powers are in the Medicine tree, while the main healing stuff is in Archery.
 Sids are weird.

-- Based off the Dungeons & Dragons rules, the game amusingly takes it a step further by making undead who are outclassed enough literally explode into Ludicrous Gibs.
+- Also based off the D&D rules, the game amusingly takes it a step further by making undead who are outclassed enough literally explode into Ludicrous Gibs.

 - It also has the Mace of Disruption, which is very disrupty and allows you to plough through all but the most durable undead with ease.
 Amusingly if you find the sidequest to upgrade it it even works on Kangaxx the Demilich, whose piss-poor save versus death spells means he stands a good chance of eating an instant kill the round after you strip his spell protections.